 Our expertise in flow cytometry assures high-quality assessment of cellular responses in circulating whole blood.
-Whatever cell type you are interested in, we bring you comprehensive results.
+Whatever cell type you are interested in, we bring you complete results.

 Biological drugs can have an immunomodulatory effect as part of their mode of action or be immunogenic, either of which can cause safety issues or modulate the drug’s therapeutic effect.
 It is therefore essential to know how your drug affects the immune system from both a safety and a functional perspective.
 Immuneed performs phenotypical analysis of all blood cell populations and subpopulations to analyze cell activation and depletion profiles.
-This includes neutrophils, monocytes, granulocytes as well as B-cells, T-cells, NK cells, platelets, and red blood cells.
-If you are interested in looking at the proliferation or differentiation of cells in presence of your drug we also offer to complement PBMC assays.
-If you are not certain of which blood cells your drug binds to, our platform (ID.Flow) also provides a unique opportunity to track the binding of different blood cell populations simultaneously.
+This includes neutrophils, monocytes, granulocytes, B-cells, T-cells, NK cells, platelets, and red blood cells.
+If you are interested in looking at the proliferation or differentiation of cells in the presence of your drug, we also offer to complement PBMC assays.
+If you are unsure which blood cells your drug binds to, our platform (ID.Flow) also provides a unique opportunity to track the binding of different blood cell populations simultaneously.

 Cell binding by ID.Flow